C++ games and interactive media framework that makes creating cross-platform applications easier and faster https://dank.game

 The Catch2 framework is used for testing SPACE🪐BOX.
 It comes included with the repository.
 Catch2 can be used to write custom tests for SPACE🪐BOX projects as well.

 The tests and test data are kept in the src/test/ folder.
-There is a Makefile that includes build targets for supported platforms.
-If the necessary prerequisites are installed for the target platform, the Makefile can be used to build a test program.
+There is a Makefile that builds test programs for Linux, Windows, MacOS, and the web.
+Each platform will need the necessary prerequisites to be installed as described above.
 For example, if the SDL and OpenGL prerequisites are installed, and the target is Linux, the build can be created by running the following in the test folder.

 make SPACEBOX-linux_test.x64

-The test program will be output to build/x64/SPACEBOX-linux_text.x64.
-Run the program, and it should create a window and quickly exit with all tests passing.
+The test program will be output to src/test/build/x64/SPACEBOX-linux_text.x64.
+Run the program, and it should exit with all tests passing.

 $ build/x64/SPACEBOX-linux_test.x64